Harry Styles On ‘SNL’: Did He Just Give A ‘Kiwi’ Clue?

 — erin ???? (@Erin30Ginger) March 28, 2017

-In an interview last week on Elvis Duran’s radio show, Harry Styles talked about his SNL gig.
+In an interview last week on Elvis Duran’s radio show, Harry Styles talked about his SNL appearance.
 At the time, Styles said he wasn’t sure if he would be tapped to act in any sketches on the show.

 “I don’t know actually!”
 Harry said.
 “I have no idea… I’ll try!
 I don’t know if a lot of my jokes, usually they don’t land so well so we’ll see how it goes.”